CryptikEd/Weird-Factz-Quiz-/README.md

 ### Bugs

 During the testing of responsiveness on different dimensions, there was an issue that effects the answer buttons.
-I solved it by using muliple media queries.
+I solved it by using multiple media queries.

 Images did at first not center, I fixed it by adding display: flex.